Rifugio Marchetti | On the summit of Monte Stivo | Municipality of Arco, Province of Trento

 OBJECTIVES OF THE RESIDENCY

-The selection of artists is mainly based on portfolios and CVs, giving priority to those whose research is consistent with the points included in the call, in particular the last three.
+The selection of artists is based mainly on portfolios and CV, giving priority to those whose research is coherent with the points included in the call.

 OBJECT AND RECIPIENTS

-The residency is open to all visual artists over 18 years old, without limits of gender or nationality and without distinction of language and technique.
+The residency is open to all visual artists over the age of 18 with no limits of genre or nationality and without distinction of language and technique.

-The artists will be selected by the jury chosen by the association of social promotion In Habitat with the support of a curator of the MART and Alberto Bighellini, manager of the refuge.
+The artists will be selected by the jury chosen by the social promotion association In Habitat with the support of Denis Isaia, curator of MART and Alberto Bighellini, manager of the refuge.

-The selected artists will be guaranteed board and lodging at the Marchetti refuge on Monte Stivo for the duration of July 2022.
-The production of the work will be paid for by the artists themselves.
+The selected artists will be guaranteed board and lodging at the Marchetti refuge on Monte Stivo for the duration of July 2023.
+The production of the work, on the other hand, will be the responsibility of the artists themselves.

-The works created will remain on display for the entire summer inside the refuge or in the vicinity and then, if transport is possible, will be exhibited in the autumn in an exhibition curated by In Habitat at Habitat Ottantatre in Verona.
-For all those works that are site-specific, perishable or in the case of artistic actions (happenings and performances) the exhibition methods will be evaluated on a case-by-case basis according to the specifics.
+The works created will remain on display for the entire summer inside the refuge or nearby and will then be exhibited in the autumn in an exhibition curated by In Habitat at Habitat Ottantatre in Verona.
+For all those works that are site-specific, perishable or in the case of artistic actions, the exhibition modalities will be evaluated on a case-by-case basis according to the specificities.

 The works remain the exclusive property of the artists who produced them.

 The hut can only be reached on foot.
-For any transport of heavy material necessary for the stay and the realisation of one’s work, a request must be made directly on the registration form in the notes section.
-The organising secretariat is in any case always ready to support the artists in residence if they need support, materials and specific requirements.
+A request must be made directly on the registration form in the notes section for the transport of any heavy material required for the stay and the realisation of one’s work.
+The organising secretariat is however always ready to support the artists in residence should they need support, materials and specific requirements.

-Due to the difficulties in reaching the refuge, which does not guarantee accessibility to all the potentially interested public, the residency will be documented with photographs and videos that can be viewed on the relevant social channels and updated weekly.
+Due to the difficulties in reaching the refuge, which does not guarantee accessibility to all the potentially interested public, the residency will be documented with photo and video services that can be viewed on the relevant social channels and updated weekly.

 HOW TO APPLY